 During the winter if you ride be careful about riding in deep or wet snow cause it could cause tendon and muscle injuries.
 The other thing is you don’t want to get your horse sweaty because it will be a challenge to cool them down with the thick winter coat.
 If you leave them hot and wet it could lead to them getting sick.
 If you’re going to ride a lot you might want to consider doing a trace clip.

-In the winter a horses hooves grow slower, but they still need to be trimmed.
-The underside of their hooves are move susceptible to collecting ice or snow during the winter which makes it difficult for them to walk.
+In the winter a horse’s hooves grow slower, but they still need to be trimmed.
+The underside of their hooves are more susceptible to collecting ice or snow during the winter which makes it difficult for them to walk.
 It also increases the chances of them slipping and falling plus it puts increased pressure on their tendons and joints.
 So, make sure you clean their hooves daily.
 I’ve heard of people putting Vaseline on the bottom of the hooves to help reduce the snow build up.

 Good quality hay is really important in the winter to help them maintain their body temperature.
 Horses that are older, skinny or ill will need more hay just to maintain an acceptable body condition.
 Some people think it’s best to give them extra grain to help with weight.
 That is a myth do not give them extra grain to help them with weight it can create more problems just give them extra hay.

-Even if you’re feeding good quality hay your horse will consume less if their not drinking enough water.
+Even if you’re feeding good quality hay your horse will consume less if they’re not drinking enough water.
 If less feed is consumed your horse might not have enough energy to tolerate the cold.

 Most adult horses weighing 1,000 pounds require a minimum of 8 to 12 gallons of water each day and prefer water temperatures between 45-65 degrees Fahrenheit.
 Some horses will drink cold water, but most will drink less when the water is cold.